Berlusconi says Germans deny concentration camps existed

 Casual anti-German rhetoric has risen sharply since the outbreak of the eurozone crisis.
 Austerity measures imposed to shore up public finances have been blamed by many political forces on demands by Berlin and Brussels.

-Berlusconi said his center-right Forza Italia would pick up around 20 percent support in upcoming elections to the European parliament at the end of May.
+Berlusconi said his centre-right Forza Italia would pick up around 20 percent support in upcoming elections to the European parliament at the end of May.

-That would be roughly in line with recent opinion polls which put it behind Prime Minister Matteo Renzi's center-left Democratic Party and the anti-establishment 5-Star Movement.
+That would be roughly in line with recent opinion polls which put it behind Prime Minister Matteo Renzi's centre-left Democratic Party and the anti-establishment 5-Star Movement.

 Explaining the original comments about Schulz, Berlusconi said that he had been thinking of a character in "Hogan's Heroes", a 1960s comedy about a prisoner of war camp in which a quick-witted American runs rings around his stupid German guard, Sergeant Schultz.